Agnieszkalukasiak/SAFESURGEON/SafeSurgeon/README.md

 -	Convenient Account Management: With the additional options to reset the password or delete the account, users can easily manage their account security from one simple page, giving them full control over their login credentials and account status.

 ### Wireframes

 Wireframes for both the mobile and desktop versions were created using https://moqups.com/, ensuring that the structure and flow of the website are visually mapped out before development.

 ### Features Left to Implement
-- A forgotten pw  feature on login
+- A forgot password feature on login
-- A cancel button on edit prompt

 ### Testing

 #### Manual Testing

-- I have tested the desktop and mobile version of the website with Chrome, Firefox and Edge on a Windows Computer.
+- I have tested the desktop and mobile version of the website with Chrome, Firefox and Edge on a Windows Computer and a Mac computer.

-- I have tested the mobile version with Chrome and Firefox on an android device.
+- I have tested the mobile version with Chrome and Firefox on an android device and iPhone.

-- I have tested the mobile version with Safari on an ios device.
+- I have tested the mobile version with Safari on an ios device and apple device.

 - I have shared the website with multiple users to confirm the website functionality on different devices and to get feedback on their experience.

 - I have tested all the internal and external links on the website.

-- I have checked that the contact form requires valid inputs.

 ### Validation